Setting up an ATLAS Workspace in Canvas that auto-enrolls students

 Before you begin this process, you will need to make sure you have creator privileges in an ATLAS region.
-If you do not have these privileges (or are not sure if you do), contact your department PebblePad coordinator or the OAI Faculty Support Desk.
+If you do not have these privileges (or are not sure if you do), contact your department PebblePad coordinator or the OAI Faculty Support Desk .

-Begin by creating a PebblePad LTI Express Assignment:
+Create a PebblePad LTI Express Assignment

 - Navigate to the Assignments area in your Canvas course and select the +Assignment button to create a new assignment.